absmach/supermq-docs/docs/api.md

 ```

 ### Create Channel with external ID
+Channel is a group of things which could represent a special category in existing systems, e.g. a building level channel could represent the level of a smarting building system.
+For helping to keep the reference, it is possible to set a existing ID while create the Mainflux channel.
+There are two limitations - the existing ID have to be in UUID V4 format and it needs to be unique in the Mainflux domain.

-To create a channel with external ID, you need a valid UUID, and a `user_token`
+To create a channel with external ID, the user needs provide a UUID v4 format unique ID, and a `user_token`

 > Must-have: `user_token`